UndercoverTourist/django-locking/README.md

 10 Minute Install
 -----------------

-1) Get the code:

-    git clone git@github.com:RobCombs/django-locking.git

-2) Install the django-locking python egg:
+1) Install from PyPI

-    cd django-locking
+    pip install django-locking
-    sudo python setup.py install

-3) Add locking to the list of INSTALLED_APPS in project settings file:
+2) Add locking to the list of INSTALLED_APPS in project settings file:

     INSTALLED_APPS = ('locking',)

-4) Add the following url mapping to your urls.py file:
+3) Add the following url mapping to your urls.py file:

     urlpatterns = patterns('',
     (r'^admin/ajax/', include('locking.urls')),
     )

-5) Add locking to the admin files that you want locking for:
+4) Add locking to the admin files that you want locking for:

     from locking.admin import LockableAdmin
     class YourAdmin(LockableAdmin):
        list_display = ('get_lock_for_admin')

-6) Add warning and expiration time outs to your Django settings file:
+5) Add warning and expiration time outs to your Django settings file:

     LOCKING = {'time_until_expiration': 120, 'time_until_warning': 60}

-7) Build the Lock table in the database:
+6) Build the Lock table in the database:

     django-admin.py/manage.py migrate locking (For south users.
 Recommended approach) OR django-admin.py/manage.py syncdb (For non south users)

-8) Install django-locking media:
+7) Install django-locking media:

     cp -r django-locking/locking/media/locking $your static media directory